gaehlerm/SoftwareEngineering/README.md

     return [int(d) for d in number]
 ```

 But, as I mentioned, this does not enforce that the argument of `digits_of` is a string.
-You could also pass a list of floats instead and achieve a perfectly valid result.
+You could also pass a list of floats instead and get a perfectly valid result.
 It's just that this was apparently not intended by the author of the code.

 I generally recommend using type hints as they make the code more readable.
 Even if I'm sometimes too lazy to do it myself.
 And even if it moves the syntax much closer to C++.
 C++ is not such a bad programming language after all.
 It's just a little bit old-fashioned.

+Typing would be the first reason why I recommend against using Python.
+The lack of a compiler is the second one.
+And the fact that python is sometimes too dynamic, as shown below, is the third one.

 ### Slots